TheMightyQuynh/ELK/INSTALL_Elasticsearch_6.8.23.md

 -Xms768m
 -Xmx768m
 ```
+   - Save and exit the editor.

-9. Start Elasticsearch on all three instances (you may need to run the command as sudo)
+9. Start Elasticsearch on all three instances (you may need to run the command as root)
 ```
 systemctl start elasticsearch
 ```